astral-sh/ruff/CONTRIBUTING.md

 Ruff is structured as a monorepo with a [flat crate structure](https://matklad.github.io/2021/08/22/large-rust-workspaces.html), such that all crates are contained in a flat `crates` directory.

-The vast majority of the code, including all lint rules, lives in the `ruff` crate (located at `crates/ruff_linter`).
+The vast majority of the code, including all lint rules, lives in the `ruff_linter` crate (located at `crates/ruff_linter`).
 As a contributor, that's the crate that'll be most relevant to you.

 At the time of writing, the repository includes the following crates: